andersonjedid/andersonjedid/README.md

 - 👋 Hi, I’m @andersonjedid
 - 👀 I’m interested in videogames
 - 🌱 I’m currently learning videogames
-- 💞️ I’m looking to collaborate on aliens
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me everywhere

 <!---